 with E. Blanchard and C. Bown

-How do global supply chain linkages modify countries' incentives to impose unilateral import protection?
+How do global supply chain linkages modify countries' incentives to impose import protection?
 Are these linkages empirically important determinants of tariffs and other policy barriers to trade?
-To answer these questions, we integrate supply chain linkages into the terms-of-trade model of trade policy, and we develop testable predictions that relate observed bilateral final goods tariffs to domestic and foreign value-added content.
-We test the predictions using a new database of bilateral applied tariffs and value-added content derived from global input-output tables for 14 major economies and 15 sectors over the 1995-2009 period.
-We find that domestic content in foreign final goods production lowers bilateral tariffs on final goods imports, consistent with the theory.
-We also find that foreign value added in domestic final goods production raises import protection for final goods.
-Both results hold for non-tariff barriers as well.
+To answer these questions, we integrate supply chain linkages into the terms-of-trade model of trade policy, and we develop testable predictions that relate observed bilateral final goods tariffs to domestic and foreign value added content.
+We test the predictions using a new database of bilateral applied tariffs and value added content derived from global input-output tables for 14 major economies and 15 sectors over the 1995-2009 period.
+We find that both domestic content in foreign final goods production and foreign content in domestic final goods production lower bilateral tariffs on final goods imports, consistent with the theory.
+These results hold for anti-dumping duties and other temporary trade barriers as well.

 with R. Bems

 We examine the role of cross-border input linkages in governing how international relative price changes influence demand for domestic value added.
 We define a novel value-added real effective exchange rate (REER), which aggregates bilateral value-added price changes, and link this REER to demand for value added.
 Input linkages enable countries to gain competitiveness following depreciations by supply chain partners, and hence counterbalance beggar-thy-neighbor effects.
 Cross-country differences in input linkages also imply that the elasticity of demand for value added is country specific.
 Using global input-output data, we demonstrate these conceptual insights are quantitatively important and compute historical value-added REERs.